RavensbourneWebMedia/UX-design/sessions/02/README.md

 Develop your answers to the 3 questions above into an *[elevator pitch](https://en.wikipedia.org/wiki/Elevator_pitch)*: a short and sharp communication that shouldn't take more than 30 seconds to tell!

-Write your elevator pitch(es) in GDocs and share them on Slack in the `#ux-design` channel.
+Write your elevator pitch(es) in GDocs and share them in todays [Google Doc](https://docs.google.com/document/d/1Pk6vYGCK1c-syq9iox2l9OMT4KV-Wk1ewfjxi7VgxM0/edit?usp=sharing) under your team name.

 # Concept one-pager